StatCan/cae-eac/docs/en/DataBricks.md

 ## Creating a Cluster

-Since you do not have permission to create a cluster, please send a [slack](https://cae-eac.slack.com) message if a cluster has not been created for you or if you require changes to your cluster.
+Since you do not have permission to create a cluster, please [Contact Us](ContactUs.md) if a cluster has not been created for you or if you require changes to your cluster.

 **Note:** You must have a cluster running before you can run code inside your notebook.
 See below or the [FAQ](FAQ.md) for information on how to start a cluster.